 As stipulated by the Corporate Governance Code, we have agreed with the auditors, KPMG AG Wirtschaftsprüfungsgesellschaft, Munich, that the Chairman of the Supervisory Board shall be informed without delay during the audit about any grounds for disqualification and /or bias.
 In addition, the auditors shall immediately report all significant discoveries and events which concern the Supervisory Board’s duties.
 If, in the course of their audit activities, the auditors establish facts that reveal errors in the Declaration of Conformity pursuant to Section 161 of the German Stock Corporation Act, the Supervisory Board shall be notified accordingly and /or a note included in the audit report.

-WACKER has concluded a financial liability insurance policy that also covers the activities of the Executive and Supervisory Board members (i. e.
-D&O insurance).
-This insurance provides for the statutory deductible for the members of the Executive Board.
+WACKER has concluded a financial liability insurance policy (i. e.
+D&O insurance) that also covers the activities of the Executive Board and Supervisory Board members.
+This insurance provides for a statutory deductible for the members of the Executive Board.

-On September 24, 2015, the Supervisory Board set the target for the proportion of women on the Executive Board for the period up to June 30, 2017 as zero.
+In September 2015, the Supervisory Board set the target for the proportion of women on the Executive Board for the period up to June 30, 2017 at zero.

-On September 22, 2015, the Executive Board of Wacker Chemie AG set target values of 10 percent for the management level directly below the Executive Board (status on June 30, 2015: 8 percent) and 17.5 percent for the second management level below the Executive Board (status on June 30, 2015: 14.5 percent).
-In both cases, the deadline for implementation is June 30, 2017.
+Likewise in September 2015, and with a deadline for implementation of June 30, 2017, the Executive Board of Wacker Chemie AG set target values of 10 percent for the management level directly below the Executive Board and 17.5 percent for the second management level below the Executive Board.